codes-by-utkarsh/Bug_Bounty_Methodology/README.md

 8. Identify SQL Injection Points
    Command : cat allurls.txt | grep -E ".php|.asp|.aspx|.jspx|.jsp" | grep '=' | sed 's/=.*$/=/' | sort | uniq > bsqli.txt

+Conclusion :
+This comprehensive bug-hunting methodology equips you with the tools and techniques needed to uncover vulnerabilities effectively.
+By following these steps and using the recommended tools, you can conduct thorough penetration tests and improve the security posture of your target systems.

+Happy Hunting!